 Since 1944 the incredible Foothills Parkway has been under construction to connect the western US Highway 129 to the eastern Interstate 40 in the foothills of the Great Smoky Mountains National Park.
 As recently as 2018, The Missing Link of the parkway was finally completed.
 The drive is considered one of the most beautiful in the country.Foothills Parkway

-The one of a kind mountain glider at Rowdy Bear Mountain Adventure Park in Gatlinburg, Tennessee is a single railed in-air coaster that feels like a mix of free falling and hang gliding.
-There's truly nothing else quite like it, and anyone brave enough and at least 80 pounds can take on the exciting challenge.Rowdy Bear
+The one of a kind Rowdy Bear Mountain Adventure Park in Pigeon Forge, Tennessee is home to North America's first Alpine Flyer, a two seated suspended coaster that swings, dips and soars through the ridge.
+There's truly nothing else quite like it, and anyone brave enough and at least 40" tall can take on the exciting challenge.Rowdy Bear

 Parkway, Gatlinburg, TN 37738